minjeongkoo/CloseEyes/README.md

 Support for mobile and desktop environments, Web accessibility testing complete, and ongoing updates

-- Oki.
+- Fine.
 Any Device, Any Browser. ☺️
-- Oki.
+- Fine.
 If you can't see anything.✨
 - Free. 🌷

 ## Features